torvalds/linux/Documentation/driver-api/pm/devices.rst

 Device power management operations, at the subsystem level as well as at the device driver level, are implemented by defining and populating objects of type
-|struct| :c:type:`dev_pm_ops` defined in :file:`include/linux/pm.h`.
+|struct dev_pm_ops| defined in :file:`include/linux/pm.h`.
+The roles of the
-The roles of the methods included in it will be explained in what follows.
+methods included in it will be explained in what follows.
 For now, it should be sufficient to remember that the last three methods are specific to runtime power management while the remaining ones are used during system-wide power transitions.

 There also is a deprecated "old" or "legacy" interface for power management operations available at least for some subsystems.
 This approach does not use
-|struct| :c:type:`dev_pm_ops` objects and it is suitable only for implementing
+|struct dev_pm_ops| objects and it is suitable only for implementing system
-system sleep power management methods in a limited way.
+sleep power management methods in a limited way.
 Therefore it is not described in this document, so please refer directly to the source code for more information about it.